WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 ##### Notes

-- based in germany - started contributing to khtml in 2001, co-founded ksvg with rob buis (also an igalian) and moved on as it moved into webkit
+- based in Germany - started contributing to KHTML in 2001, co-founded ksvg with Rob Buis (also an Igalian) and moved on as it moved into webkit
 - been working exclusively in webkit for some time
 - What is LBSE?
 The layout based SVG engine we’ve been developing at Igalia in WebKit since 2019
 - aimed at resolving architectural issues present for 15+ years
 - Allows us to use hardware acceleration and features of CSS that are useful
-- POC patch in october 2021 passed all existing tests, pixel perfect
+- POC patch in October 2021 passed all existing tests, pixel perfect
 - performance was comparable to legacy engine in motion mark - some tests were way faster, some were slower… but in principle we proved it is possible and not a perf issue
 - how is it achieved? coordinating system decisions in the redesign with CSS, reuse as much code as possible in RenderLayer without SVG specific changes
 - evolution since 2021: the “final” version of the prototype was a drop in replacement for the old SVG engine, but it was not a way to upstream it - it would be a huge patch.
 It is all or nothing, there is no way to merge parts - too big a change at once